WebDevStudios/nextjs-wordpress-starter/README.md

 4. Vercel will create a deployment preview.
 It must pass and deploy successfully
 4. After peer review, PR will be merged back into `main`
 5. Repeat ♻️

-### Deployments

-[Vercel](https://vercel.com/webdevstudios/nextjs-wordpress-example) is connected to this repo and handles builds deployments

-- `main` - auto deploys
-- Deployment previews are available for Pull Requests

 ### Credentials
 - WordPress - 1password --> "Next.js on WPE"